Wouldn’t it be great if after adding a new post to your WordPress site, the following happened … just from your post address:

 - domain.com/tag_base/tag_name

-For example, using “topics” as your category base would display your category links as ‘http://domain.com/topics/category_name/’.
+For example, changing your category base to “travel” would make your category links display as ‘http://domain.com/travel/category_name/’.

 Permalinks – Useful Tips